 Bravecto is a light to dark brown tablet with a smooth or slightly rough surface and circular shape.
 Some marbling, speckles, or both may be visible.

-There is no reason to stop touching your dog when treating with Bravecto.
+There is no reason to stop touching your dog when treating with Bravecto chew.

 Yes, it is safe to use Bravecto all year-round.
-Fleas can be a year-round problem indoors and outdoors.
-Applying Bravecto every 3 months ensures your dog will be protected from fleas throughout the year.
+Ticks & fleas can be a year-round problem indoors and outdoors.
+Applying Bravecto every 3 months ensures your dog will be protected from ticks & fleas throughout the year.

 It is always best to discuss all of your dog’s treatments with your veterinarian as they are your pet’s health care expert.

-Bravecto is available in single dose packs for dogs ranging from 2–56kg.
-One dose provides 3 months protection against fleas and 4 months protection against paralysis ticks.
+Bravecto is available in single dose packs for dogs ranging from 2–40kg.
+One dose provides 3 months of protection against ticks, fleas, and mites.

-After you give your dog Bravecto, it quickly reaches tissue fluids just under your dog's skin.
-When fleas and ticks feed, they take in Bravecto and die.
+After you give your dog Bravecto, it quickly reaches tissue fluids just under your dog’s skin.
+When ticks & fleas feed, they take in Bravecto and die.
 Bravecto starts to kill fleas after 2 hours and provides effective control within 8 hours for fleas and within 24 hours of attachment for ticks.
-Bravecto controls flea infestations for 3 months and paralysis ticks for 4 months.
+Bravecto controls ticks and flea infestations for 3 months.

 In a study which included 144 healthy dogs, 91.7% of dogs ate the tablet voluntarily.